prototypefund/open-theater-client-capacitorjs/example_data.md

-/// example response to updatesNeeded()
+/// example response to getFileListFromService()

 [